Analytics built by: Location, Inc.

 Vacant housing appears to be an issue in Groton.
 Fully 11.47% of the housing stock is classified as vacant.
 Left unchecked, vacant Groton homes and apartments can be a drag on the real estate market, holding Groton real estate prices below levels they could achieve if vacant housing was absorbed into the market and became occupied.
 Housing vacancy rates are a useful measure to consider, along with other things, if you are a home buyer or a real estate investor.

-Relative to Connecticut, our data show that Groton's latest annual appreciation rate is higher than 70% of the other cities and towns in Connecticut.
+Relative to Connecticut, our data show that Groton's latest annual appreciation rate is lower than 50% of the other cities and towns in Connecticut.

 One very important thing to keep in mind is that these are average appreciation rates for the town.
 Individual neighborhoods within Groton differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Groton - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Groton real estate investment or home purchase decisions.